romanlutz/romanlutz.github.io/dev/docs/machine_learning_data_science.md

 To me, Responsible AI (RAI) is one of the defining (research) areas of our time with the potential to have a positive impact on people's lives.
 This is includes topics like fairness, interpretability & explainability, differential privacy, and several related ones.
 Below are some of the best resources I've come across:

+- Partnership on AI is maintaining a [database of AI incidents](https://www.partnershiponai.org/aiincidentdatabase/).
+The incidents are crowd-sourced and I have contributed a few myself.
+It's super useful if you're exploring the harms caused by AI systems in the past to avoid them in the future.
 - [Fairness and Machine Learning](https://fairmlbook.org/) by Solon Barocas, Moritz Hardt, and Arvind Narayanan is currently still a work in progress, but what I've seen from it seemed extremely promising.
 - [Algorithmic Fairness](https://algorithmicfairness.wordpress.com/) is a blog with lots of articles about the topic by Suresh Venkatasubramanian.
 - [Moritz Hardt's class website for Fairness in Machine Learning](https://fairmlclass.github.io/) has a great collection of material.